Mercerenies/latitude/docs/tutorial/arrays.md

 expects N arguments, you should generally assume that `$*` might contain additional arguments, and so you should only utilize the first N.

+Finally, if your intention is to iterate from some `n` to some `m`, then Latitude provides a `Range` type for doing so.
+We have already indirectly seen this `Range` type, used in looping statements, but it is also a full-fledged collection and as such can have any collection method applied to it.

+    10 upto 15. ; Collection consisting of 10, 11, 12, 13, 14
+    15 downto 10. ; Collection consisting of 15, 14, 13, 12, 11
+    5 times. ; Collection consisting of 0, 1, 2, 3, 4

 ## Summary